eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/examples.rst

 of the `Fast DDS GitHub repository`_.
 It shows a publisher that loads a type from an XML file, and shares it during discovery.
-The subscriber discovers the type using :ref:`discovery-time-data-typing`, and registers the discovered type on the |DomainParticipantListener::on_type_discovery-api| listener function.
+The subscriber discovers the type using :ref:`discovery-time-data-typing`, and registers the discovered type on the listener.

 TypeLookupService
 -----------------